College Entrance Exams

 Palomar College Assessments

 During the spring term, Westview offers Palomar College placement testing on our campus.
-Please see Ms. Bloomfield in the Wolverine Center for more information about registering for placement tests.
+Please see the Guidance Tech in the Wolverine Center for more information about registering for placement tests.

 What you will need: